pechemann/galaad-sample/README.md

 ## Requirements

-Asteria Helios needs the following system parameters in order to work correctly:
+Galaad framework needs the following system parameters in order to work correctly:

 - npm 3+
 - TypeScript 3+